github/developer.github.com/content/guides/delivering-deployments.md

 This guide will use that API to demonstrate a setup that you can use.
 In our scenario, we will:

-* Merge a Pull Request
+* Merge a pull request
-* When the CI is finished, we'll set the Pull Request's status accordingly.
+* When the CI is finished, we'll set the pull request's status accordingly.
-* When the Pull Request is merged, we'll run our deployment to our server.
+* When the pull request is merged, we'll run our deployment to our server.

 Our CI system and host server will be figments of our imagination.
 They could be Heroku, Amazon, or something else entirely.
 The crux of this guide will be setting up